Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 She is, in fact, the bootm�_ker'{cf�ug�tei- she claims to be,butshechoseali(e-ofevilwithSt:ah: d;

 TREASURE
-Helga's gold necklace with its ruby pendant is a gift from Strahd.
+Helga's gold necklace with its ruby pendant is a gift from [[Strahd]].
 The necklace is almost five centuries old and is worth 750 gp.

 K33.
 KING'S APARTMENT STAIR